 By the end of the year, a record number of of whales – a hundred and sixty – had beached and died on the shores of Ireland.
 Sudden deaths of fish, birds and mammals were reported from India, Australia, America, Iceland, and Hong Kong.

 On New Year’s Day, 2012, five thousand or more red-winged blackbirds and starlings fell dead from the sky, in Beebe, Arkansas.
 On the same day, at least two hundred thousand dead fish covered stretches of Arkansas River.
 In that month, there were a further twenty-three mass animal death events worldwide, a high proportion of them occurring in Louisiana and neighboring states.
 On 4th January 2011, thousands of dead mullet, ladyfish, catfish and snook washed up in Volusia County, Florida, and three thousand dead blackbirds were found in Louisville, Kentucky.
 On the 6th, hundreds of dead grackles, sparrows and pigeons were found dead in Upshur County, Texas.
 On the 14th, three hundred dead blackbirds were littered highway I-65 south of Athens in Alabama.
 On 11th February, hundreds of dead birds were found in Lake Charles, Louisiana.
 And then on 23rd February, twenty-eight baby dolphins washed up dead in Alabama and Mississippi.
 By 3rd March, the total had risen to eighty baby dolphins found dead in the Gulf Region.

 In the same time period, reports of mass deaths of birds, fish and other sea-life, land and sea mammals, came in from New Zealand, England, Malaysia, Ukraine, Kenya, Canada, Turkey, Switzerland, Columbia, Ireland, Portugal, Vietnam, Azerbaijan, Italy, Brazil, and Tasmania.

-The rest of the year continued the same trend, with reports from around the world of the sudden deaths, in their hundreds, thousands or millions, of many kinds of birds, fish, whales, dolphins, seals, porpoises, turtles, starfish, shellfish, squid, lobsters, penguins, gulls, sea otters, geese, waterfowl, swans, deer, antelopes, bison, crabs, frogs – it was happening everywhere, from China to Finland, New Zealand to Norway, from Peru to Taiwan, Alaska to Kazakhstan, Mexico to Burma.
+The rest of the year continued the same trend, with reports from around the world of the sudden deaths, in their hundreds, thousands or millions, of birds, fish, whales, dolphins, seals, porpoises, turtles, starfish, shellfish, squid, lobsters, penguins, gulls, sea otters, geese, waterfowl, swans, deer, antelopes, bison, crabs, frogs – it was happening everywhere, from China to Finland, New Zealand to Norway, from Peru to Taiwan, Alaska to Kazakhstan, Mexico to Burma.
 In 2012 alone there were four hundred and sixty-five known mass death events reported in sixty-seven countries.